A Young Girl In Trouble

 “It is no trouble at all Jim, and I would like you here when and if I manage to bring her back.
 Now take the phone and call Cathy, and I will get Martha you get you something to eat.
 We made too much tonight, and all she has to do is warm something up for you.”

 Jim called Cathy and told her what was happening, and when he had finished Martha came and invited him into the dining room where she had set out a meal for him.
-From the aroma of the meal and as he started to eat it he began to realize why both Martha and her husband were slightly overweight.
-Martha was obviously a very good cook.

 It was just over an hour before the pastor returned, and the girl was with him.
 She looked very frightened and apprehensive as Martha took her jacket and led her into the living room by the fire.